Paediatric Cognitive Training

 Young school children who struggle to learn face life-long challenges, including grade repetition and reduced likelihood of school completion.

-MICCN’s Dr Megan Spencer-Smith conducts trials on promising cognitive training programs targeting functions such as working memory and inhibitory control that, when used in the home or school, could improve cognition, learning and behavioural functioning in childhood.
+The Turner Institute’s Dr Megan Spencer-Smith conducts trials on promising cognitive training programs targeting functions such as working memory and inhibitory control that, when used in the home or school, could improve cognition, learning and behavioural functioning in childhood.

 Identifying the children who are likely to benefit most from cognitive training programs, and under which conditions, is an important focus of Dr Spencer-Smith’s work.
 For example, a recent Pilot Study in classes of primary school students in Melbourne and remote South Australia found that a program combing working memory and number sense training by teachers was effective for improving numeracy.